How to Obtain a Plan Outside of Open Enrollment

 If you missed open enrollment for Affordable Care Act (ACA) coverage, and don’t qualify for a special enrollment period, you still have options for immediate, affordable coverage.
-Options include short-term plans, critical illness plans and accident plans.
+Options include health sharing programs, critical illness plans and accident plans.

 A unique and affordable alternative to “traditional” insurance plans that are Affordable Care Act (ACA) compliant, Health Care Sharing Ministries (HCSMs) are proving to be an interesting option for those who are finding it difficult to afford the rising premiums associate with ACA plans.
 These plans are not insurance policies, but instead meet the costs of member’s medical expenses by sharing the bills across the entire membership.
 Monthly costs of these plans are around half of what ACA plan premiums are.

 Critical Illness plans pay a cash amount up to $50,000 when you are diagnosed with a serious medical condition such as cancer, heart disease, stroke and others.
 These life-threatening illnesses can cost you thousands of dollars before meeting your major medical deductible, and can prevent you from being able to sustain your living expenses from loss of work and relocating for treatment.